sulu-one/sulu/ISSUE_TEMPLATE.md

 =====================
 **Notes from SULU maintainer:**
-You are welcome to add a feature or fix bug via sending [pull request](CONTRIBUTING.md), it'll be faster then just opening a request issue.
+You are welcome to add a feature or fix bug via sending [pull request](CONTRIBUTING.md), it'll be faster than just opening a request issue.
 Awesome!
 Thanks!!